zhou-zhen-feng/zhou-zhen-feng.github.io/_posts/2023-03-20-Animal rescue.md

 categories: sample-posts
 ---

-The Lanzhou Wandering Animal Rescue Project of the Youth Volunteer Association of the School of Journalism and Communication at Lanzhou University won the third prize in the Youth Volunteer Service Project Competition, which is a breakthrough in the history of the Youth Volunteer Association!
+The Lanzhou Wandering Animal Rescue Project of the Youth Volunteer Association of the School of Journalism and Communication at Lanzhou University won the third prize11 in the Youth Volunteer Service Project Competition, which is a breakthrough in the history of the Youth Volunteer Association!

 ## Project team members
 * General Manager: Zhou Zhenfeng